Key policies, directives and regulations

 Ineligibility and Suspension Policy

 Sets out when or how a supplier may be declared ineligible or suspended from doing business with the government.
-This policy is part of the Government of Canada’s Integrity Regime, which ensures that the government does business with ethical suppliers.
+This policy is part of the Office of Supplier Integrity and Compliance, which ensures that the government does business with ethical suppliers.

 Policy on Social Procurement